 For more information on filter types, follow this link.

-Filtering on a field
+Filtering on a resource list field

-Note that only the first 100 values for a field are shown and only values present in the current data set are shown.
 You can type in a few characters at any time and only the matching fields or values will be displayed.

 On all entity list pages as well as some administration list pages you will notice pinned entities, these entities are special as they have either pre-built filters for you to apply.
 These pinned entities will typically relate to the list that you are on and are separated with a horizontal line.